polux/hgom/README.markdown

 Code Coverage
 -------------

+Code coverage can be tested as follows.

     cabal clean
     cabal configure -fcoverage
     cabal build
     cd tests/coverage
     ./coverage.sh

-The documentation is generated in `tests/coverage/html`
+The documentation is generated in `tests/coverage/html`.